-Your post-lockdown charity strategy guide for 2021
+Your post-lockdown charity strategy guide

 Author: Alice Page

 A fundraising checklist for charities in a new normal

 Charities like EHAAT, Beatson Cancer Charity, Great Ormond Street Hospital Charity, St Giles Hospice, and RNIB have been developing fundraising campaigns that multiply revenue streams and reach new audiences.

 Everyone is emerging from lockdown at a different pace, both mentally and physically.
 There’s undeniable excitement and relief in the air, but a fair amount of anxiety too.

 Some supporters are eager to jump back into face-to-face activities right away, while others are most comfortable connecting to events virtually.

 Whichever category a supporter falls into, Good Thyngs accommodates different levels of donor needs.
 All the virtual fundraising strategies you’ve developed so far continue to be more relevant than ever.